Messiah University

-Messiah University is a private interdenominational evangelical Christian university in Upper Allen Township, Pennsylvania, near Mechanicsburg.
+Messiah University is a private interdenominational evangelical Christian university with it main campus in Grantham, Pennsylvania and Upper Allen Township, Pennsylvania, near Mechanicsburg.

 History

 The school was founded as "Messiah Bible School and Missionary Training Home" in 1909 by the Brethren in Christ Church.
 Originally located in Harrisburg, Pennsylvania, in the home of Messiah's first president, Samuel Rogers (S.R.)
 Smith, a local businessman and leader in the Brethren in Christ Church, the school was moved to Grantham in 1911, following the construction of the campus' first building, Old Main.
 (The university now uses a Mechanicsburg mailing address, but its main campus is still located in Grantham.)
 The building was constructed on land donated by S.R.
 Smith, who had moved his home and various business interests outside of the city to allow for growth in the farmlands surrounding Grantham.
 In the early years, the school offered a high school curriculum and several Bible programs.
 By 1921, it had also become a junior college, making it the second junior college in Pennsylvania, and changed its name to "Messiah Bible School".
 The campus covers 375 acres.

 By the 1950s, the school offered four-year college programs and accordingly in 1951 it changed its name to "Messiah College".
 Messiah discontinued its high school program in 1959 and added liberal arts programs during this period.
 It was accredited as a four-year college in 1963, and continued to expand its liberal arts programs.

 In 1964, Messiah College took over the operations of "Upland College" in Upland, California, a Brethren in Christ Church college that had been operating since the 1920s.
 The Upland campus was closed and all operations were consolidated to Pennsylvania.
 Four years later, Messiah College opened its Philadelphia Campus in a partnership with Temple University.
 This campus closed at the end of the Spring 2014 semester.